Shippable/docs/sources/platform/workflow/trigger/overview.md

 # Triggers

 Triggers are used to manually start a job.
-They are very similar to resources, the only difference being that updating a resource in the YML will not start the dependent job(s), but a updating a trigger will.
+They are resources, but, unlike other resource types, updating a trigger in the YML will start any dependent jobs.

 <img src="/images/platform/configuration/triggerJob.png" alt="Triggering a manual job through a resource" style="width:400px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>